amplication/docs/docs/getting-started/deploy.md

 By default, your app comes with one user: username "admin" and password "admin".
 Use these credentials to access your app and create other users.

-You can also to navigate to _/api_ or just click "View API Docs" to see the full Swagger documentation of your API.
+You can also navigate to _/api_ to see the REST API docs (Swagger) or _/graphq/_ to see the GraphQL API playgournd.

 The sandbox environment provided by Amplication is not for production purposes (currently all existing data in the environment is purged following each deployment), but it’s a great starting point while developing your app.
 The sandbox environment is totally free of charge — like all other things in Amplication.